vi-rf/salt-vagrant/README.md

 git clone git@github.com:petermeulbroek/salt-vagrant.git
 ```

 IF you want to run tests, you'll have to have a working ruby environment with bundler and rspec.
-If not, skip the next steps
+If you don't want to run the distribution rspec tests, skip the next steps

 ### Testing the classes
 	a.
 Install dependent Gems